ForNeVeR/praefectus/docs/rfcs/command-line-interface.md

 Commands
 --------

-Praefectus has certain commands with their own arguments that are usually passed after `--config`:
+Praefectus has certain commands with their own arguments:

 - `list [--json]`: will list all the tasks in the current database (optionally in a JSON format)